VCCT-PROG6212-2025-G3/CMCS-ST10434047/README.md

 | **Program Coordinator** | programcoordinator@cmcs.com     | 4A$eimaj   |
 | **Lecturer**       | jamieabrahams123234@gmail.com  | 4A$eimaj   |

+> 📝 *Lecturers may also create their own account via the [Register](https://st10434047-cmcs-crh5dhadeqc9a4fm.southafricanorth-01.azurewebsites.net/) page if preferred.*

 ## Table of Contents
 * [Introduction](#introduction)
 * [Key Features](#key-features)